mschmidtkorth/logseq-msk-docs/pages/Queries.Advanced Queries.Tutorial.md

 -
   #+BEGIN_IMPORTANT
-  Playing around with queries can be detrimental to the health of your [[graph]].
+  Playing around with queries can be detrimental to the health of your [[graph]] as you may create blocks and pages just for testing purposes.
 Use a dedicated playground graph for this!
   #+END_IMPORTANT
-## Example 1, find a tag
+- ## Example 1 - Find a Tag
+  collapsed:: true
 	- OK, let's start.
 The simplest query is probably:
 		-
 		  ```conf